- What is the Women’s Umpires Training Program?

-You will receive your training materials usually at your first class classroom session from your trainer.
-Check with your Local Board Chair before attending your first class to make sure you bring all necessary training documents to the classroom.
+You will usually receive your training materials at your first class classroom session from your trainer.
+Check with your Local Board chair before attending your first class to make sure you bring all necessary training documents to the classroom.

 In addition, currently, US Lacrosse "Official" category members whose memberships are current as of September 30 receive the upcoming season's rulebook in December.
 Current season rulebooks are also available through the US Lacrosse online store.
 Please note it is always important to have the current season's rulebook when training and officiating.